jlord/old-site/content/about.md

 ![chemex](assets/chemex-round.png)

 I'm an urban designer turned open web developer—which isn't as odd as it sounds.

-I use technology to build tools to make the web more approachable.
+I'm a backend engineer at [Splice]().
+Before that I worked on a bunch of things at [GitHub](https://github.com), last was starting the [Electron](https://electronjs.org) team.
+The year that changed everything was being a [Code for America](https://www.codeforamerica.org) fellow in 2012.

+I did the fellowship after working at the City of Boston's Urban Design Technology group and an architecture firm.
+Before that I was in college, Georgia Tech, graduating with an architecture degree.
+Before all that I was an awkward teen in Middle Georgia and a baby!

 I champion open knowledge, documentation, and kindness.
 Also: [open source is a privilege](/blog/osos-talk.html).
+Selected side projects are on my [work](/work.html) page.

 Also, also!
 I saw [all the paintings by Vermeer](http://jlord.us/vermeer/index.html)!